-- 6.2.6 Contributions to HSA Accounts.
-Employees who select the Regence HDHP/HSA Plan will receive the following annual contributions to a health savings account.
-Contributions will be deposited on a monthly basis.
-Employees may contribute to their own accounts up to the maximum dollar value permitted by applicable law. - a.
-Employees Who Participate in Wellness \$1250 per year for employees selecting employee-only coverage; \$2500 per year for employees insuring one or more dependents. - Employees Who Do Not Participate in Wellness \$500 per year for employees selecting employee-only coverage; \$1000 per year for employees insuring one or more dependents. - 6.3 Dental and Vision Insurance.
-The City will provide dental and vision insurance to employees and eligible dependents according to the terms of its insurance plans.
-The City will not make changes to its dental or vision insurance plans during the term of this Agreement without first bargaining with the Joint Labor Committee.
-The City will pay the full premium cost for dental and vision insurance for employees and eligible dependents. - 6.4 Dual Coverage.
+- all other purposes or benefit calculations, the City's definitions and policies regarding part-time employment will govern. - 6.4 Dual Coverage.
 No City employee or eligible dependent may be insured under more than one City medical, dental, or vision insurance plan.
 Employees whose spouses/domestic partners/children up to age 26 are eligible for medical insurance benefits through the City will share the costs of insurance as follows: - 6.4.1 Employees Choosing the Same Plan One spouse/domestic partner will be placed on the other's medical, dental, or vision insurance, and the primary spouse/domestic partner will pay the appropriate premium cost for family coverage. - 6.4.2 Employees Choosing Different Plans If spouses/domestic partners elect coverage under different plans, they may not provide coverage to their spouse/domestic partner on their medical, dental, or vision insurance plan.
-Each employee will pay the appropriate cost share (individual or family) depending on whether they include children on their plan. - 6.4.3 Children up to Age 26 Benefit-eligible employees whose parents are City employees must elect coverage in their name (paying the applicable premium contribution) or coverage as a dependent on their parent's plan (with no premium contribution), but may not receive coverage under two medical, dental or vision insurance plans. - 6.5 Opt Out With Proof of Insurance.
+Each employee will pay the appropriate cost share (individual or family) depending on whether they include children on their plan. - 6.4.3 Children up to Age 26 Benefit-eligible employees whose parents are City employees must elect coverage in their name (paying the applicable premium contribution) or coverage as a dependent on their parent's plan (with no premium contribution), but may not receive coverage under two medical, dental or vision insurance plans. - Opt Out With Proof of Insurance.
 Subject to any applicable legal restrictions imposed by the Employer's medical, dental and vision insurance providers, full-time and part-time employees may choose to opt out of the Employer provided medical, dental and/or vision insurance.
-To be eligible to opt out of the medical, dental and/or vision insurance, full-time permanent, project, appointive, and temporary pending exam employees shall be required to: (i) provide the Employer with written proof of alternative medical, dental and vision insurance coverage; and (ii) notify the Employer in writing within thirty-one (31) calendar days if he/she should lose their alternative medical, dental and vision coverage.

-6.6 Vacations shall be as provided in Section 1.12.220 of the Tacoma Municipal Code.
-This section provides in part for the following:
+To be eligible to opt out of the medical, dental and/or vision insurance, full-time permanent, project, appointive, and temporary pending exam employees shall be required to: (i) provide the Employer with written proof of alternative medical, dental and vision insurance coverage; and (ii) notify the Employer in writing within thirty (30) calendar days if he/she should lose their alternative medical, dental and vision coverage. - 6.6 Vacations shall be as provided in Section 1.12.220 of the Tacoma Municipal Code.
+This section provides in part for the following: - 6.6.1 Full-time employees shall accrue vacation leave hours for each biweekly pay period pursuant to the following schedule:

-Completed Years of Aggregate Accrued Hours Hours of Vacation Leave
+Completed Years of Aggregate Service Accrued Hours per Pay Period Hours of Vacation Leave

-Service per Pay Period

 Completion of years 0, 1, 2, 3 3.69 96

 Completion of years 4, 5, 6, 7 4.60 120

 Completion of years 8, 9, 10, 11, 12, 13 5.22 136

 Completion of years 14, 15, 16, 17, 18 6.14 160

 Completion of 19 years 6.45 168

 Completion of 20 years 6.76 176

 Completion of 21 years 7.07 184

 Completion of 22 years 7.38 192

 Completion of 23 years 7.69 200

 Completion of 24 years 8.00 208

 Completion of 25 years 8.31 216

 Completion of 26 years 8.62 224

 Completion of 27 years 8.93 232

+Completion of 28 years or more 9.24 240